 These can be considered vegan.
 Most of the time, however, calcium phosphates are made from ground animal bones.

 Calcium phosphate aids in cell functioning and plays a vital role in many different body processes, including bone growth and energy production.

 Tricalcium phosphate is effective as a nutritional supplement because it is readily absorbed in the body.
 However, there is little evidence to show it is more effective than other calcium supplements, in particular, those containing citrate and carbonate.

 Tricalcium carbonate also has many other uses.
 It is found in many household items, including baby powder, toothpaste, and antacids.
 A variety of industries use tricalcium carbonate.
-For example, the biomedical sector uses tricalcium phosphate to make cement or composite to repair bones.
+For example, the biomedical sector uses tricalcium phosphate to make cement or composite to

 Taking tricalcium phosphate may have a range of risks.

 One health risk of tricalcium phosphate is taking too much and developing hypercalcemia.
 Most often, the symptoms of high calcium levels are mild, but emergencies do occur, although this is rare.

 However, it is important to note that someone would have to take a significant amount of tricalcium phosphate or have certain medical conditions to develop hypercalcemia.

 The Cleveland Clinic Journal of Medicine reported on the case of an 80-year-old man, who went to the emergency room showing signs of hypercalcemia, including: